JR-Development21/Final_Project/README.md

 1. Gradient boosted models are flexible for working with many types of data sets without the excessive computational requirements of a deep learning model
-2. Many gradient boosting models can account for nan values in the dataset without imputation
+2. Many gradient boosting models can account for nan values in the dataset without much imputation
 3. Gradient boosted models have shown to be strong at predicting on data, but at the cost of less interpretability.
 Our project focuses on prediction.